-I’ve just finished the first draft of a film script set in Cuba in 1958 on commission from a UK film production company.
-There are several novels coming out during 2018.
-I can work with you on projects involving copy drafting and research, marketing and presentations, communications and social media strategy.
+I’ve just finished the first draft of a film script set in Cuba in 1958 on commission from a UK film production company, and a new novel, English Arcadia, came out on 30th November 2018.
+I can work with you on projects involving longform copy: full-length books (ghosting or drafting), research, marketing and presentations, communications and social media strategy.
 Do feel free to get in touch.

 Thanks for reading.